 The Curiosity of Belief

 Do you have a Belief?
-What part does it play in your life?
+What role does it play in your life?

 Belief is an acceptance that something exists or is true, especially one without proof.